ebryerwork/icds_docs/docs/running-jobs/portal.md

 To use paid resources:
  - Account: your_allocation_id
  - Partition: sla-prio
- - Node type: must match the resources in yqour allocation
+ - Node type: must match the resources in your allocation

-!!! warning All jobs must fit inside the resource limits of the partition they are running on
+!!! warning "All jobs must fit inside the resource limits of the partition they are running on"
+     If a job requests resources that exceed the partition limits, they will not begin.

-     Open queue jobs must not exceed 100 cores and 800 GB memory Interactive jobs must not exceed 4 cores and 24 GB memory Paid resource limits are definied by the allocation limits
+- Open queue jobs must not exceed 100 cores and 800 GB memory
+- Interactive jobs must not exceed 4 cores and 24 GB memory
+- Paid resource limits are definied by the allocation limits

 ## Custom Environments